-During 2022/23 the delivery of the Council's services to our residents has been impacted by a number of factors, including: high inflation levels and the ongoing 'cost of living' crisis; labour shortages in key occupations; increasing service demand and complexity of need of those requiring our support; and uncertainty around future years' funding.
-Despite the challenges, the council reported a £778k underspend (6% against budget) for the financial period ending 31st March 2023 and this was due to a VAT refund payable by HMRC of £2.8m following the final decision associated with a long standing appeal related to the VAT treatment of leisure services by local authorities.
+During 2023/24 the delivery of the Council's services to our residents has been impacted by a number of factors, including: high inflation levels and the ongoing 'cost of living' crisis; labour shortages in key occupations; increasing statutory service demand and complexity of need of those requiring our support; and uncertainty around future years' funding.
+As a result of the challenges, the council reported a £1.637m overspend (11% against budget) for the financial period ending 31st March 2024.

-An assessment has been made of the likely impact of economic factors on its financial position and performance during 2022/23, 2023/24 and beyond.
+An assessment has been made of the likely impact of economic factors on its financial position and performance during 2023/24, 2024/25 and beyond.
 This has included modelling scenarios that consider the impact on the following:

-- Reductions in income
+- ➤ Reductions in income

-- Increased expenditure
+- ➤ Increased expenditure

-- ➤ Cash Flow and liquidity
+- Cash Flow and liquidity

 - General fund balances and reserves

-In February 2022 the Council approved a balanced budget for 2022/23.
-Known pressures were built into the 2022/23 budget.
+In February 2023 the Council approved a balanced budget for 2023/24.
+Known pressures were built into the 2023/24 budget.

-The Council has also considered known and expected government funding and determined that it has sufficient liquidity from its ability to access short term investments and sufficient general fund balances and reserves to continue to deliver services.
+The Council has also considered known and expected government funding and determined that it has sufficient liquidity from its ability to access short term investments and general fund balances and reserves to continue to deliver services.

-As at 31 March 2023 the Council has the following reserves to call on in delivering its services.
+As at 31 March 2024 the Council has the following reserves to call on in delivering its services.